Twists, Higher Dimer Covers, and Web Duality for Grassmannian Cluster Algebras: Computing web duals

 \begin{proof} Recall that one way to compute $\langle \mathbf{W}, \mathbf{X}\rangle$ is to write $\mathbf{X}$ as a sum of products of Pl\"ucker coordinates.
 We switch to the FP sign conventions here for their consistent behavior under wrench relations (see Remark \ref{rem:props of FP signs}): where $S_\ell$ is the boundary label condition determined by $X_\ell$, a product of Pl\"ucker coordinates.
 Now, we do the same after rotating each web, where we recall $\rho(\mathcal{S})$ denotes a cyclic permutation. \end{proof}

-Our next series of lemmas concern local configurations of two webs which guarantee their web invariants pair to 0.
-In our proof of Theorem \ref{thm:DualityComputation}, we will sometimes apply these Lemmas after using skein relations which introduce crossings into our diagrams.
+The required computations can be further reduced using the next series of lemmas.
+These concern local configurations of two webs which guarantee their web invariants pair to 0.
+In our proof of Theorem \ref{thm:DualityComputation}, we will sometimes apply these lemmas after using skein relations which introduce crossings into our diagrams.
 Therefore, many lemmas are phrased in terms of tensor diagrams.
 We begin with a basic but important structure in a web.

 \begin{definition} For $i<j\in[n]$, we say a tensor diagram $W$ has a \emph{fork at $(i,j)$} if boundary vertices $i$ and $j$ are each connected to a common internal vertex by a single edge. \end{definition}